Find a Lender-Approved Local Conveyancer in Wadebridge

 How does conveyancing in Wadebridge differ for new build properties?

-Most buyers of new build residence in Wadebridge contact us having been asked by the developer to sign contracts and commit to the purchase even before the house is built.
-This is because new home sellers in Wadebridge tend to purchase the site, plan the estate and want to get the plots sold off as they are building the properties.
+Most buyers of new build property in Wadebridge come to us having been asked by the developer to sign contracts and commit to the purchase even before the house is constructed.
+This is because builders in Wadebridge tend to buy the land, plan the estate and want to get the plots sold off as they are building the properties.
 Buyers, therefore, will have to exchange contracts without actually seeing the house they are buying.
-To reduce the chances of losing the property, buyers should instruct property lawyers as soon as the property is reserved and mortgage applications should be submitted quickly.
+To reduce the chances of losing the property, buyers should instruct conveyancing solicitors as soon as the property is reserved and mortgage applications should be submitted quickly.
 Due to the fact that it could be several months and even years between exchange of contracts and completion, the mortgage offer may need to be extended.
 It would be wise to use a lawyer who specialises in new build conveyancing especially if they are accustomed to new build conveyancing in Wadebridge or who has acted in the same development.

-Yesterday I discovered that there is a flying freehold issue on a house I put an offer in two weeks back in what was supposed to be a quick, chain free conveyancing.
-Wadebridge is where the house is located.
-Can you shed any light on this issue?
+Yesterday I discovered that there is a flying freehold element on a property I have offered on last month in what was supposed to be a quick, chain free conveyancing.
+Wadebridge is the location of the property.
+Can you offer any guidance?

-Flying freeholds in Wadebridge are rare but are more likely to exist in relation to terraced houses.
-Even where you use a solicitor outside Wadebridge you would need to get your solicitor to go through the deeds diligently.
-Your lender may require your conveyancing solicitor to take out an indemnity policy.
-Some of the more diligent conveyancing solicitors in Wadebridge may ascertain that this is not enough and that the deeds be re-written to give you the most up to date legal protection.
+Flying freeholds in Wadebridge are not the norm but are more likely to exist in relation to terraced houses.
+Even though you don't necessarily need a conveyancing solicitor in Wadebridge you would need to get your solicitor to go through the deeds very carefully.
+Your bank may require your conveyancing solicitor to take out an indemnity policy.
+Some of the more diligent conveyancing solicitors in Wadebridge may determine that this is not enough and that the deeds be re-written to give you the most up to date legal protection.
 If so, the next door neighbour also had to sign up to the revised deeds.It is possible that your lender will not accept the situation so the sooner you find out the better.
 You should also check with your insurance broker as to whether they will insure a flying freehold property.

 Last updated